A Conversation with the Author

 Yet you say elsewhere that the real model for Wally was your friend Stewart Stern, the screenwriter of Rebel Without a Cause and other Hollywood movies of the ’50s and ’60s.

 Correct.
-Besides being a great writer, Stewart -- who sadly passed away in February, 2015 -- was also one of the world’s all-time most generous and inspiring mentors who helped me a great deal in this project and figures prominently in the last half of the memoir.
+Besides being a great writer, Stewart -- who is sadly no longer with us -- was also one of the world’s all-time most generous and inspiring mentors who helped me a great deal in this project and figures prominently in the last half of the memoir.
 But it wasn’t until I finished the novel that some of its early readers started noticing that Wally bore some rather striking similarities to Stewart.

 Well, Stewart was never blacklisted and he was hardly an obscure figure.
 But he was the same age as Wally in 1955, he’d lived in Paris that year, and he suffered both recurring writer’s block and debilitating panic attacks (from his WWII experiences).
 He also came from a pioneering movie family -- his uncle, Adolph Zukor, founded Paramount.
 Curiously, he was also obsessed with a French historical mystery (the fate of Napoleon’s son) and spent years researching it.
 Wally’s sweet nature and air of innocence could also be viewed as pure Stewart.